 - Be informed about when to bring the car in for service.

-- It’s also handy if you can teach your child how to change the oil, change the brakes, or any other car repairs you know how to do.
+- It’s also handy if we can teach our kids how to change the oil, change the brakes, or any other car repairs we know how to do.

 - Make a resume